k98kurz/CRDTs/readme.md

 This package includes several Conflict-free Replicated Data Types.
-See [Verifying Strong Eventual Consistency in Distributed Systems by Gomes, Kleppmann, Mulligan, and Beresford](https://doi.org/10.1145/3133933) for more details.
+See [Verifying Strong Eventual Consistency in Distributed Systems by Gomes, Kleppmann, Mulligan, and Beresford](https://doi.org/10.1145/3133933) and [Verifying Strong Eventual Consistency in δ-CRDTs by Taylor Blau](https://arxiv.org/abs/2006.09823) for more details.
 This package includes the following CRDTs (class names in parentheses):
 - Counter (Counter)
 - Positive-Negative Counter (PNCounter)
 - Grow-only Set (GSet)